Modern Slavery Statement

 - recruit and select employees in a fair, lawful and professional manner, both for internal and external candidates

 - treat all employees fairly during their employment and, if there is an occasion when an employee does not feel that they have been treated fairly, there are procedures in place to raise a grievance or involve local trade union or other employee representative, where relevant, or where this is a legal requirement to do so

 - manage the exit of an employee from the business in a fair and consistent manner.

 Our Human Rights Policy details our commitments to labour and workplace rights.
 We provide fair working conditions for all our employees including terms and conditions of employment, remuneration, working hours, health and safety, resting time, holiday entitlements and benefits.

 Our employees’ pay will not be lower than that required by law and under 25s are paid the minimum wage for 25 and overs.
-Hours of work will be in line with the norm within that industry and in accordance with legislation and shall not be excessive.
+Hours of work will be in line with the norm within the industry, in accordance with legislation and shall not be excessive.
 Employees shall not be contractually required to work more than 48 hours per week and overtime will only be worked on an optional basis.
 Forced or compulsory labour is prohibited.
 Employees will not be forced into involuntary labour and coercion at work is not acceptable.
 Financial penalty as a disciplinary sanction is prohibited.
 The employment models deployed will be in line with specific law and practices.
 Under these practices there will not be excessive use of alternative models, such as sub-contracting or labour-only contracting.